jdede/inet-showcases/_docs/general/pcaprecording/index.md

 ## The model

 In order to record PCAP traces in a node, a `PcapRecorder` module needs to be included in it.
-Pcap recorder modules can be easily included in hosts and routers by specifying their `numPcapRecorders` parameter (available in modules that extend `LinkLayerNodeBase`, such as  `StandardHost` and derivatives, and router modules.)
+Pcap recorder modules can be easily included in hosts and routers by specifying the `numPcapRecorders` parameter (available in modules that extend `LinkLayerNodeBase`, such as  `StandardHost` and derivatives, and router modules.)

 The PCAP recorder module records packets sent to and from modules that are in the same host as the PCAP recorder module.
 By default, it records L2 (link layer) frames (frames going in and out of the L2 layer.)
-It can also be set to record frames at any level.
+It can also be set to record frames L3.
 It writes traces in a PCAP file, which has to be specified by the `pcapFile` parameter.
 This parameter acts as the main switch for recording, thus specifying this parameter enables packet capture. <!--The pcap recorder module also creates TCPDump-like output on the module log, if the `verbose` parameter is set to `true`.
 TODO: enable when its working-->
 <!-- TODO: there can be only one PCAP link layer header type, this is a limitation of the PCAP file. -->
+The PCAP recorder writes traces in the original PCAP format, not the next generation (PcapNg.)
-There can be packets with only one link layer header type in the PCAP file (this is a limitation of the PCAP file format.)
+There can be packets with only one link layer header type in the PCAP file (this is a limitation of the original PCAP file format.)
 The PCAP file's link layer header type needs to be set with the `pcapNetwork` parameter, so PCAP programs interpret the traces correctly.
 The most important type codes are the following:

 - ethernet: 1